jblaineyoung/blaineyoung-final/README.md

 This repo is the final project for icj.
 The final draft is due May 7, 2021.

+## About

+The project was simple: combine what we've been learning over the past semester, specifically in Bootstrap, to create a final website, either about the band Queen or Austin tourism.
+The professor already had assets, data, content - everything needed to build the site.
+All that was left was to build it.

+I decided that was too easy.

+I wanted something unique.
+I picked a different topic entirely, one that I'm particularly enthusiastic about: my vinyl record collection.

+I could have stopped at including all the necessary components of the project.
+I decided that was too easy, too.

+I believe I dove deeper into the components of this rig than anyone else probably has for this class.
+Not only did I write the content and take the photos and video for this project, but I figured out how to add extra components that weren't required, such as a table of my entire record collection, a "scroll to top" button, and a Google Form embed.

+I edited the processes of the rig.
+I created three new macros so that I could put images, videos and break lines into the ArchieML and have it render on the final page like I wanted it to.

+I poured my heart into this project, and I have to say I'm happy with the results.

 ## ICJ Project Rig

 This project rig was developed for the [Intro to Coding for Journalists](https://github.com/utdata/icj-class) class taught by Christian McDonald, Assistant Professor of Practice at the School of Journalism, Moody College of Communication, University of Texas at Austin.